 Because many thyroid nodules are small, they may cause no symptoms.
 However, some nodules can cause the thyroid to grow (called a goiter), some can be overactive and lead to hyperthyroidism, and some can be thyroid cancers.
 If patients do experience symptoms they may include:

 Most thyroid nodules require no treatment.
-Depending on the type of nodule and related symptoms, different treatment options may be appropriate.
+Depending on the type of nodule and related symptoms, different thyroid disease treatment options may be appropriate.
 In some cases, thyroid surgery is needed.

 Your endocrinologist or ENT (ear, nose, and throat) specialist, or otolaryngologist, may order or perform: